BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{C}{loud} computing is gaining traction, as evidenced by the widespread use of cloud-based software services or applications~\cite{chen2016self}.
-Until now, three main service models have fostered cloud adoption, namely Software, Platform, and Infrastructure as a Service (SaaS, PaaS, and IaaS)~\cite{buyya2018manifesto}.
-Among all these models, one of the pronounced benefits of the cloud is elasticity, which allows users to provision or de-provision resources provided by their applications on demand as workloads change~\cite{al2017elasticity}.
-It enables cloud subscribers to have a high degree of control over the virtualized resources, e.g., virtual machines (VMs) and containers, to adjust the amount of resources used flexibly, and to pay only for what has been used.
-Therefore, cloud computing reduces the cost to most cloud subscribers, from small businesses to large enterprises, and improves the resource utilization that is often low in the past~\cite{li2022serverless}.
+\IEEEPARstart{C}{loud} computing is gaining traction, as evidenced by the widespread use of cloud-based software services or applications~\cite{10433234}.
+To date, three main service models have fostered cloud adoption, namely Software, Platform, and Infrastructure as a Service (SaaS, PaaS, and IaaS)~\cite{buyya2018manifesto}.
+Among all these models, one of the pronounced benefits of the cloud is elasticity, which allows subscribers to acquire or release resources provided by their applications on demand as workloads change~\cite{10419899}, and to pay only for what has been used~\cite{9744560}.
+Therefore, cloud computing reduces costs for subscribers, from small businesses to large enterprises, and improves resource utilization, which has often been low in the past~\cite{li2022serverless}.

-However, enterprises experience fluctuations in business loads due to rapid changes and fierce competition in the market environment.
-When the business load fluctuates, manually adjusting the number of resources at the earliest opportunity is necessary~\cite{alibabacloud}.
-Otherwise, the service performance may be compromised when the business load increases, or resources may be wasted when the business load decreases.
-Manual adjustments to resource provisioning are complex and need more real-time assurance~\cite{li2022serverless}.
-The desire to overcome this issue motivates the appearance of the autoscaling technique, as shown in Fig.~\ref{fig_intro_autoscaling}, which can autonomously and dynamically provision and de-provision a set of resources to cater to fluctuant application workloads without human intervention so that the resource consumed is minimized and QoS is maintained~\cite{qu2018auto}.
+Despite these advantages, on-demand resource management still faces challenges.
+Due to rapid changes and fierce competition in the market environment, cloud applications experience fluctuations in user requests~\cite{alibabacloud}.
+When such fluctuations occur, adjusting the amount of resources as early as possible is necessary.
+Otherwise, the service performance may be compromised when the request workload increases, or resources may be wasted when the request workload decreases.
+Manual synchronization of resource provisioning is complex and lacks real-time assurance~\cite{TARI2024100650}, a complexity further amplified in modern cloud-native applications structured as microservices, whose intricate dependency graphs allow localized workload bursts to propagate downstream, triggering cascading SLO violations that defy manual intervention. \replaced[id=REP]{The desire to overcome these issues motivates the adoption of autoscaling, as shown in Fig.~\ref{fig_intro_autoscaling}, which autonomously and dynamically provisions and de-provisions resources to accommodate fluctuating request workloads without human intervention, ensuring that resource consumption is minimized while QoS is maintained~\cite{qu2018auto}.}